 Indeed, “It’s just made me a better manager” has become a common testimony of managers involved in such programs, with such managers describing a greater sensitivity to differences and preferences across the whole of their teams.
 This leads to greater engagement and performance.
-“I’ve learnt to listen and observe people’s behavior more effectively”, reported one such manager at a global investment bank who has been through essential neurodiversity inclusion training.
+“I’ve learned to listen and observe people’s behavior more effectively”, reported one such manager at a global investment bank who has been through essential neurodiversity inclusion training.

 These universal benefits speak both to the universality of neurodiversity – as mentioned above – and the power of universal design in building a more neuroinclusive organization.

-Rather than limiting the focus to supporting neurodistinct employees who have raised their hand and asked for specific support, organizations should instead take active steps towards universal inclusion regardless of how many employees have disclosed.
+Rather than limiting the focus to supporting neurodistinct employees who have raised their hands and asked for specific support, organizations should instead take active steps toward universal inclusion regardless of how many employees have disclosed.
 This will likely benefit all staff.
 Remember, everyone has their own communication preferences, for example.
 Such efforts at universal inclusion can also remove some of the more pressing needs for a neurodistinct employee to disclose and begin what can be a complex, overwhelming, and very medically-focused process towards seeking what could be a minor support or adjustment.
 The type of need and adjustment that could have been surfaced and provided by a manager in regular wellbeing check-ins with their team.

 As and when employees do choose to disclose, whether to colleagues, their manager, or HR, the latter groups should respond positively and sensitively, allowing the individual to be in the driving seat, and avoiding the base misconceptions and stereotypes of particular ‘conditions’ highlighted earlier in this post.
 In this way, all employees can benefit from more sensitive and inclusive processes, environments, and cultures, while specific needs that remain unmet can be provided for at an individual level based on that individual’s own (superior!) understanding of themselves and their requirements.